alsosprachben/mnvkd/README.md

  6. distributed systems.

 `mnvkd` is a C alternative to Erlang and Golang:
- 1. providing run-time memory safety, but:
+ 1. providing run-time memory safety, but
- 2. without garbage collection, and
+ 2. without garbage collection,
+ 3. without locking,
- 3. without a custom language.
+ 4. without a custom language, and
+ 5. within an unfettered C environment.

 `mnvkd` is a proof of concept for a novel memory protection:
  1. where memory protection and privilege separation can be done in-process in C.